UPDATED MAR 5, 2020

-All around Atlanta, you’ll find brunch menus that are good in more ways than one.
-While the food at these restaurants is tasty, filling, and exploding with flavor, it’s also locally-sourced, humanely-raised, and, in many cases, grown in the backyard.
+All around Atlanta, you’ll find brunch menus that are tasty, filling, and exploding with flavor (also locally-sourced, humanely-raised, and in many cases, grown in the backyard).
+Don't worry.
+We've created a round-up of some of our favorite spots!

 This Sunday brunch spot is a saving grace.
 You can indulge in all the splendor and glory of fried, gravy-covered Southern specialties because they’re made with your active, healthy life in mind.
 Go ahead — order the chicken and waffles.
 They’re made with lightly-fried seitan chicken, drizzled with a natural mustard maple syrup, and topped with vegan whipped cream.
 Sunday Brunch is only served in Buckhead, but check out their original location in Sandy Springs for a lunch or dinner, plus fresh-pressed juices.